6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 1. Use a SaaS management platform for complete app visibility

-Using a SaaS management platform has become the go-to SaaS security strategy for organizations to prevent users from purchasing unsanctioned applications.
+Using a SaaS management platform has become an organization's go-to SaaS security standard strategy to prevent users from purchasing unsanctioned applications.

 2. Enhance your authentication with SSO and 2FA

-SSO requires one-time authentication of users to enable access to multiple apps.
+SSO requires users to provide one-time authentication to enable access to multiple apps.
 2FA provides an extra layer of protection by requiring users to provide additional verification, like a one-time password or biometric authentication.

-3. Ensure that your vendors are compliant with security regulations
+3. Ensure that your vendors comply with security regulations

 A Superoffice study claims that 60% of organizations believe that governance and compliance are their major concerns when dealing with cloud services.